Written By: Gloria Tsang, RD

 Last Updated on:

-King is the only large-scale fast food restaurant chain yet to commit to removing trans fats from its menu.
-To “accelerate the pace” of Burger King’s efforts to replace artificial trans fat with healthier oils, the Center for Science in the Public Interest (CSPI) launched a lawsuit against Burger King on May 16.
+By 2006, Burger King is the only large-scale fast food restaurant chain yet to commit to removing trans fats from its menu.
+To “accelerate the pace” of Burger King’s efforts to replace artificial trans fat with healthier oils, the Center for Science in the Public Interest (CSPI) launched a lawsuit against Burger King in May 2007.

-Commercially fried foods from fast food chains are a huge source of trans fat intake in the North American diet.
-But, feeling the pressure to make more healthy options available on their menus, a number of fast food chains have committed to removing all trans fats from the products they serve.
+Commercially-fried foods from fast food chains are a huge source of trans fat intake in the North American diet in early 2000s.
+Feeling the pressure to make more healthy options available on their menus, a number of fast food chains have committed to removing all trans fats from the products they serve.

 Trans fat raises bad LDL cholesterol and lowers good HDL cholesterol.
 Research shows that eating just 5 grams a day raises the risk of heart disease by 25 percent.
 In June 2006, the American Heart Association recommended that Americans should limit trans fat to less than one percent of total calories.
 For an average adult consuming a 2,000 calorie/day diet, that means no more than two grams of trans fat a day!

 That’s why CSPI, is concerned about the number of Burger King menu items that contain alarming levels of trans fat.
-A regular-size order of Chicken Tenders with a large order of french fries has 8 grams of trans fat.
-A sausage biscuit with a large order of hash browns has an whopping 18 grams of trans fat — 9 times more than the Heart Association’s maximum recommended intake!
+A regular-size order of Chicken Tenders with a large order of french fries had 8 grams of trans fat at the time.
+A sausage biscuit with a large order of hash browns had an whopping 18 grams of trans fat — 9 times more than the Heart Association’s maximum recommended intake!

 Alumni: University of British Columbia – Gloria Tsang is the author of 6 books and the founder of HealthCastle.com, the largest online nutrition network run by registered dietitians.
 Her work has appeared in major national publications, and she is a regularly featured nutrition expert for media outlets across the country.
 The Huffington Post named her one of its Top 20 Nutrition Experts on Twitter.
 Gloria’s articles have appeared on various media such as Reuters, NBC & ABC affiliates, The Chicago Sun-Times, Reader’s Digest Canada, iVillage and USA Today.